featurevisor/featurevisor/docs/features.md

 Each environment is keyed by its name, as seen above with `staging` and `production` environments.

+The environment keys are based on your project configuration.
+Read more in [Configuration](/docs/configuration).

 ## Rules

 Each environment can have multiple rollout rules.